-I am a DACA student.
+I am an undocumented student.
 Am I eligible to participate?

 I’m a graduate student.
 Can I apply?

-I have been accepted and plan to attend a UC school in the fall as an undergraduate freshman or first-year graduate student.
+I have been accepted and plan to attend a UC school in the fall as an undergraduate freshman, a first-year transfer student, or a first-year graduate student.
 Can I still apply?

 Do I have to be in a certain major or field to apply?

 No, you just have to have a commitment to social and economic justice.
-You can apply from any major or if you’ve not yet declared a major.
+You can apply from any major or if you have not yet declared a major.

 I don’t have any organizing experience.
 Can I still apply?

 Yes.
 We are looking for a diverse group of students.
 In the past, intern classes have included a broad mix of students who are dedicated and passionate about social justice with no organizing experience and students who have lots of leadership experience either on their campus or with community-based organizations and labor unions.

 If I applied last year and did not get in can I apply again?